Nexgard versus Bravecto

-What Are Nexgard versus Bravecto?
+What Are Nexgard vs Bravecto For Dogs?

 Nexgard is an oral chewable tablet that protects dogs against fleas and ticks.
 It contains the active ingredient afoxolaner, which kills fleas before they can lay eggs and eliminates ticks, including the American dog tick, black-legged tick, and Lone Star tick.
 Nexgard is given monthly.